Enalean/tuleap-documentation-en/languages/en/developer-guide/quick-start/run-tuleap.rst

   homepage, then it means that there is an issue with the dns.
-* Check that you can resolves tuleap_web_1.tuleap-aio-dev.docker: ``dig '*.docker'``, ``dig '*.tuleap-aio-dev.docker'`` and ``dig 'tuleap_web_1.tuleap-aio-dev.docker`` should returns a suitable answer (typically ``172.17.42.4`` for the web container, but it may vary).
+* Check that you can resolves tuleap_web_1.tuleap-aio-dev.docker: ``dig '*.docker'``, ``dig '*.tuleap-aio-dev.docker'`` and ``dig 'tuleap_web_1.tuleap-aio-dev.docker`` should return a suitable answer (typically ``172.17.42.4`` for the web container, but it may vary).